 Shortcuts are not always a good thing

 Occasionally I come upon an advertisement on television that entertains me; some even make me think a little, too.
-I recollect one that I saw once that did both.
-It might have been shown many times, but it was the only time I have seen it and I do not even know what product they were promoting.
-The scene was a motel room with a man sitting on the side of the bed wearing a hospital gown.
+I recall one that I found quite amusing.
+I do not even know what product they were promoting, but the scene was a motel room with a man sitting on the side of the bed while wearing a hospital gown.
 As he spoke, a small team of people could be seen leaving the room carrying surgical equipment out with them.
 The gentleman proudly stated that “I saved $200 by having my surgery done in a motel room.”

 I have no objection to cutting costs when it is reasonable, but no amount of money saved would be worth the risk that that guy took!
 Thankfully it was fictitious scenario.